DigitalSerpant/Remote-RTC/README.md

 ## Deployment

-To run the Remote RTC, simply put the two exe files in the same directory and run the main.exe.
+To run the Remote RTC, simply put the two exe files in the same directory and run the main.exe and create a secure password.
 If Windows asks you to allow it you your local network click Allow.
 To use Remote RTC, after running the main.exe go to http://loaclhost:6966 as the default address.
 If you would like to port forward this to the open internet, in the HTML change the PublicIP to your public IP like the following:

 ```javascript
   let PublicIP = "12.34.56.78";